Home Schooling In Barbados

 Homeschooling is an option for families temporarily living abroad, and for those who travel frequently.
 Many young athletes, actors, and musicians are also taught at home to better accommodate their training and practice schedules.

 The option to home school is gaining momentum in Barbados and there is already noted success of children who have been home schooled.
-There are now a number of students in top secondary schools in Barbados who were home schooled for their primary educaation and there are students who have gone off to universities overseas after home schooling in barbados.
+There are now a number of students in top secondary schools in Barbados who were home schooled for their primary education and there are students who have gone off to universities overseas after home schooling in Barbados.

 One of the areas of concerned with home schooling is the missing socialisation that happens in regular schools.
 However, children who home school can participate in extra curricular activities and that allows them to enjoy adequate socialising with their peers.
-Children can also volunteer and get acitve in youth programs and programs at church or clubs such as Cadets, Boy Scouts and Girl Guides, to name a few.
+Children who are home schooled can also volunteer and get active in youth programs and programs at churches or clubs.
+Some service clubs that are opened to all children include, Cadets, Boy Scouts and Girl Guides, to name a few.

 Home schoolers have a choice of programmes that they can follow.
 There are programmes such as “Sonlight”, during the primary school stages and ‘Keystone High School’ online which is based in Pennsylvania and is good for anyone who wants to follow the US High School programs to enter US Universities.